cyang0513/ChyaGrpcSvr/README.md

 Grpc example with C# .NET5.

 This is a demo of using GRPC as server in .NET 5 with C#.
+It's containerizd and can be hosted in ACR

 It contains demo of different calling ways:
 1. Unary call